Thorsten-Trinkaus/PapyriAR/doc/docs/user/Using.md

 ---

 We tried to make using an already existing PapyriAR visualization as easy as possible.
 All you will need in the process is a mobile device with a camera and an internet connection *(e.g. your smartphone or tablet)*.
-There are only three big components to consider while using this project, as mentioned before in the ***[introduction](intro)*** to this guide.
+There are only three big components to consider while using this project, as mentioned before in the ***[Introduction](Introduction)*** to this guide.

 QR-Code                   | Marker 1                 | Marker 2
 :------------------------:|:------------------------:|:------------------------: